octo-technology/OpenTezos/docs/ligo/language-basics.md

 so the value of a variant type is either this, or that, or...
 The simplest variant type is equivalent to the enumerated types, found in Java, C++, JavaScript etc.

-Here is how we define a bit as being either 1 or 0 (and nothing else):
+Here is how we define a bit as being either `One` or `Zero`, and nothing else:

 ```js
 type bit is One | Zero